weaviate-tutorials/202509-aws-genai-workshop/README.md

 ### AWS setup

 1. Download this [CloudFormation template file (0-setup-weaviate.yaml)](./0-setup-weaviate.yaml).
-2. Click on the provided AWS workshop link (to be provided on the day of the workshop)
+2. Click on [this AWS workshop link](https://catalog.us-east-1.prod.workshops.aws/join?access-code=b2e1-02c699-db) to access the temporary AWS account for the workshop.
 3. **Follow [this visual guide](https://app.guideflow.com/player/zklz623bop)**.
 It shows how to:
     - Access the AWS workshop account.
       - You may need to authenticate with a one-time password (OTP) sent to your email.